 Now here’s a blend that will help you sort out your fly problem.
 But aside from that, it will go a long way in helping you relax.
 How is this?

-Well, Sandalwood EO used in the blend contains high levels of sesquiterpenes.
+Well, sandalwood essential oil used in the blend contains high levels of sesquiterpenes.
 This is a chemical that stimulates the brain (the pineal gland to be specific).
 This chemical causes the nerves to relax.
-It is for this reason that Sandalwood EO is often used to enhance prayer and meditation.
+It is for this reason that Sandalwood oil is often used to enhance prayer and yoga and meditation.

-To prepare, mix all EOs well in a glass spray bottle and top up with water.
+To prepare, mix all essential oils well in a glass spray bottle and top up with water.
 Simply spray this mixture to make your entire home smell good and to prevent flies from coming in.